-- consider and provide advice to the Administrator on strategic issues related to the Administrator's functions under the NHR Agreement and NHR Act - enable collaboration between the Administrator, NHFB, Commonwealth, State and Territory health departments and IHPA on the relevant operational arrangements and priorities under the NHR Agreement and NHR Act.
+- consider and provide advice to the Administrator on strategic issues related to the Administrator's functions under the NHR Agreement and NHR Act - enable collaboration between the Administrator.
+NHFB, Commonwealth, State and Territory health departments and IHACPA on the relevant operational arrangements and priorities under the NHR Agreement and NHR Act.

-Key discussion topics for the Administrator's JAC in will include:
+Key discussion topics for the Administrator's JAC in 2022-23 in will include:

 - implementation of the Addendum

 - Administrator's policy documents

-- 2020-21 Annual Reconciliation of public hospital funding and services
+- 2021-22 Annual Reconciliation of public hospital funding and services

-- NPCR reconciliation
+- 2021-22 NPCR reconciliation

 - funding integrity, including data matching

 - Payments System administration

 - consistency and transparency of public hospital funding.